-'''

-maybe : Lazy b -> (a -> b) -> Maybe a -> b
+maybe : Lazy b -> Lazy (a -> b) -> Maybe a -> b

-'''

-Note that the type of the first argument is Lazy b rather than simply b.
-Since the default value might not be used, we mark it as Lazy in case it is a large expression where evaluating it then discarding it would be wasteful.
+Note that the types of the first two arguments are wrapped in Lazy.
+Since only one of the two arguments will actually be used, we mark them as Lazy in case they are large expressions where it would be wasteful to compute and then discard them.